MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands-cpp.md

 9. Save the file.
 10. Build the solution and confirm that it builds successfully.

-## Add a control from the WinUI library to the custom control
+## Add a control from the WinUI 2.x library to the custom control

 Traditionally, UWP controls have been released as part of the Windows 10 OS and made available to developers through the Windows SDK.
 The [WinUI library](/uwp/toolkits/winui/) is an alternative approach, where updated versions of UWP controls from the Windows SDK are distributed in a NuGet package that is not tied to Windows SDK releases.
 This library also includes new controls that aren't part of the Windows SDK and the default UWP platform.
 See our [WinUI library roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md) for more details.

-This section demonstrates how to add a UWP control from the WinUI library to your user control.
+This section demonstrates how to add a UWP control from the WinUI 2.x library to your user control.

+> [!NOTE]
+> Currently, XAML Islands only supports hosting controls from the WinUI 2.x library.
+Support for hosting controls from the WinUI 3 library is coming in a later release.

 1. In the **MyUWPApp** project, install the latest prerelease or release version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NuGet package.

-    > [!NOTE]
-    > If your desktop app is packaged in an [MSIX package](/windows/msix), you can use either a prerelease or release version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NugGet package.
-If your desktop app is not packaged using MSIX, you must install a prerelease version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NuGet package.
+    * If you chose to [package the MyDesktopWin32App project using MSIX](#option-1-package-the-app-using-msix) earlier in this walkthrough, you can install either the prerelease or release version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NugGet package.
+Packaged desktop apps can use either the prerelease or release version of this package.
+    * If you chose not package the MyDesktopWin32App project using MSIX earlier in this walkthrough, you must install the prerelease version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NuGet package.
+Unpackaged desktop apps must use the prerelease version of this package.

 2. In the pch.h file in this project, add the following `#include` statements and save your changes.
 These statements bring a required set of projection headers from the WinUI library into your project.
 This step is required for any C++/WinRT project that uses the WinUI library.
 For more information, see [this article](/uwp/toolkits/winui/getting-started#additional-steps-for-a-cwinrt-project).